 Before the new school year, schools try to make sure you and your child have the right information.
 You can access the school's handbook.
 Schools often send out useful details in newsletters or invite parents to meet their child's new teacher and find out more about the school.

 You should get information on practical matters, for example timetables, transport and after-school activities.
 The school should also let you know what your child will be learning, how you can help with their learning and what arrangements the school has for additional support.

 To help your child settle in at school, you can:

 - Talk to your child about the changes they are facing and if there is anything they are unsure or worried about.

 - Do a trial run of the journey to school if it is different from (or farther than) before.

-- Help your child prepare by getting everything ready the night before, for example uniform, school bag, money etc.
+- Help your child prepare by getting everything ready they might need night before, for example uniform, school bag, etc.

 - Encourage your child to take responsibility and organise themselves.

 - Keep a copy of the timetable where it can be easily seen.
 This will remind your child about days when certain books, or PE kit are needed.

 - Take an interest in what your child is learning and help them.
 If the school uses a home-school diary or homework diary, make a point of looking at it to see what they are, or should be, doing.